Kaya F.C.–Iloilo: History

 Kaya Futbol Club traces its origins to the late 1980s and early 1990s, when men played football in a wooden basketball court at the old Makati campus of the International School Manila (ISM) in present-day Century City, Makati.

-In July 1996, Kaya FC was officially established by Chris Hagedorn, ISM football coach Bob Kovach, and former national team players Rudy del Rosario, and John-Rey "Lupoy" Bela-ong.
+In July 1996, Kaya FC was established by Chris Hagedorn, ISM football coach Bob Kovach, and former national team players Rudy del Rosario, and John-Rey "Lupoy" Bela-ong.
 Chris Hagedorn once pointed out that the name "Kaya" is derived from the Filipino word for "can do it" or "we can".
 Kaya co-founder Rudy del Rosario points to the lyrics of Bob Marley's song Kaya, when asked about the origin of the club's name.

 The club began to join outdoor 7-a-side football tournaments playing against other teams, frequently making podium-finishes in these competitions.
 In the late 1990s, Kaya participated in official and more challenging 11-a-side football tournaments organized by the National Capital Region Football Association.
 In the early 2000s, the club played in numerous competitions like the Globe Super Cup.
 In 2002, the club played in the first incarnation of the United Football League.
 In 2003, Kaya were crowned national champions after defeating Philippine Navy 2–1.

 Between 2000 and 2009, Kaya defeated the Philippine Armed Forces clubs in two separate championship matches and was the champion of the old incarnation of the United Football League (UFL) on three occasions.
 The club was eventually recognized as one of the only club teams capable of defeating the "big three", composed of the Philippine Army, Philippine Air Force and Philippine Navy football clubs.
 Before the club participated in the inaugural UFL Cup in 2009, the CEO of LBC Express Santiago Araneta began investing on the club, helping Kaya to become one of the finest clubs in the Philippines.

 United Football League (2010–2016)

 2010 season

 After placing in the top two of their group in the first ever UFL Cup in October 2009, Kaya was placed in the first division for the inaugural United Football League competition.
 In the inaugural season of the United Football League, Kaya finished second, behind league champions Philippine Air Force.
 The club had a final record of 28 points (9 wins, 1 draw, and 4 losses in 14 games).
 The runner-up finish is Kaya's best finish in the league, which was replicated by the team in the 2012 season.